If you’re new to Redis Enterprise Cloud, this quick start helps you get up and running.

 Note:

-If you would rather customize your subscription and database, select Create a custom database to go to the Add subscription page.
+If you would rather customize your subscription and database, select Create a custom database to go to the New subscription page.
 From there, you can create a fixed subscription or create a flexible subscription.

 You’re taken to the Overview tab for your new subscription.